pepdbm7/React-Redux-Finder/README.md

 # Gnome finder

-It is a responsive app made with **React** and **Redux**, and styles with CSS and Bootstrap, for a job application, it is a searcher with 4 optional filters which can be used simultaneously.
+It is a responsive app made with **React Hooks** and **Redux**, and styles with CSS and Bootstrap.
+It is a live searcher with 4 optional filters which can be used simultaneously, it uses the sessionstorage to manage the username and it has 3 pages: landing, a homepage and a gnome-details.

-The filters are applied in *realtime* whenever the inputs values change.

 ## Deployed
  To use the app click [here](https://thirsty-neumann-4260ef.netlify.com) !